kraglesh/Moologic/Simulations/Objects/Concept.md

 The general concept behind a object simulation is where will a player end (End pos: referred to as *EP*) after colliding with object(s).

 Sounds simple? because it is simple.

+## Benefits

+Very helpful for autoplace, spike collisions, your entire KB simulation, and general usage for autopush.